 In August 2014, Google stated that using https would give sites a gentle nudge up the search rankings.
 It got a lot people thinking again about SSL’s!

 Whenever you are sending a form over the web however, without https that form data is subject to man in the middle attacks.

-Think about your Craft or ExpressionEngine logins… Those are forms like any other and without encryption you are open to attacks.
+Think about your Craft CMS or ExpressionEngine logins… Those are forms like any other and without encryption you are open to attacks.

 Problems with SSL’s

 - They can slow your site down.
 Although minimal effects.